Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 ## Set up the environment

 !!! note
     In this tutorial we will use a Telegram bot.
-But generally, instead of it you can use Mailhook or any similar node.
+But generally, instead of it you can use Mailhook or any similar tool.

+### Create a bot

 Let's configure a Telegram bot to communicate with our assistant: